botradingblog1/android-secure-passwords-lib/README.md

-# Android library for storing passwords securely (Java)
+# Android library for storing credentials securely (Java)

 ## Overview
 The purpose or this project is to provide an easy-to-use, secure library for storing user credentials and sensitive information.